Date of Award

 These results can help school administrators recognize the importance of character education in the schools and its capability to reduce behavioral disruptions and disciplinary referrals.
 Results can also aid schools leaders in the design of character education programs to meet the special needs of male and female students and multicultural student populations.

 Recommendations for further research included replication of the study with a larger and more heterogeneous sample, socioeconomically, ethnically, and geographically.
 Additional studies also could include replication with middle-and high school students and program implementation and assessment of the same students through different grade levels.

 Chandler, Mary Knapp, "The Effects of a Character Education Program on Elementary Students' Prosocial Competence" (2005).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 196.